kaushlesh79/BookVault/README.md

 ## Usage
   The frontend will be available at http://localhost:3000.
   The backend (mock API) will be available at http://localhost:5000.

   You can now interact with the library management system through the UI.
 Add, view, edit, and delete books, and see the changes reflected in the mock backend.

+## Contributing
+  1.Fork the repository.
+  2.Create a new branch (git checkout -b feature/your-feature-name).
+  3.Make your changes.
+  4.Commit your changes (git commit -am 'Add new feature').
+  5.Push to the branch (git push origin feature/your-feature-name).
+  6.Create a new Pull Request.